 You don’t have to wait around for anybody to give you a break.
-You don’t have to get your first masterpiece published in the national press, or for the latest and greatest blog to pick up something you wrote and offer you paid work.
-You can quit your job and become a freelance writer by carving out your own path.
+You don’t have to get your first masterpiece published on the latest and greatest blog.
+You become a freelance writer by carving out your own path.

-As I wrote in my post Can You Afford to go Freelancing Full-Time?, the world of work is most certainly different to how it used to be.
-The traditional method of going to a designated place each and every day while being drip-fed a salary is no longer necessary… if you don’t want it to be.
+As I wrote in my post Can You Afford to go Freelancing Full-Time?, the world of work is different to how it used to be.
+The traditional method of going to a designated place each day while being drip-fed a salary is no longer necessary – if you don’t want it to be.

 In other words, it isn’t necessary for you.